Blow up for the critical gKdV equation II: minimal mass dynamics: Uniqueness

 \subsection{Reduction of the proof}

 We consider $S(t,x)=u_{1}(t,x)$ the minimal mass blow up solution constructed in Corollary \ref{cor:1}.
 Let $u_{2}(t)$ be another minimal mass solution of \eqref{kdv} which blows up in finite time.
 From Proposition \ref{sharpbounds}, $u_2(t)$ is defined on a maximal interval of time of the form $(-\infty,T)$ or $(T,+\infty)$ for a finite time $T$.
 By time translation invariance, we may assume that $u_2(t)$ is defined on $(0,+\infty)$ and blows backwards as $t\downarrow 0$.
-Again from Proposition \ref{sharpbounds}, estimates \eqref{loilambda}--\eqref{sobolev} hold for $u_2(t)$, for some $\ell^*(u_2)$ and $x^*(u_2)$.
-Using scaling and translation invariances (see Remark \ref{Rk4.1}), we assume further that the limits as defined in Proposition \ref{sharpbounds} are equal: The uniqueness statement reduces to \be u_1\equiv u_2. \ee
+Let $t_0>0$ small such that $u_1$ and $u_2$ admit the decomposition of Lemma \ref{le:2} on $(0,t_0]$ (see also Lemma \ref{lemmadecay})